 Lunch and learns are a really fun way to increase morale because it empowers people to both teach what they’ve been working on, and for attendees to learn something they’re interested in.

 OK sure, with COVID-19 working from home may currently be a necessity rather than an option but when it’s safe again to do so, it won’t be surprising to learn that for a lot of staff, working from home has been an enjoyable experience.

 So why not let it continue?

-It’s certainly not for everyone (lots of use crave the human interaction) but best-practice would allow input from your call centre staff for what works best for them and your business.
+It’s certainly not for everyone (lots of us crave human interaction) but best practice would allow input from your call centre staff for what works best for them and your business.

 It might just be a few days a week or a couple of days a fortnight but allowing your call centre employees some input into the decision is a great way to build trust and contribute to higher employee satisfaction.

 Playing some games in the call centre can be a great way to boost employee engagement, boost energy and inject some more fun into the day.